CruidGals/nes_emulator/README.md

 ## TO-DO List

 - Re-organize the CPU code to use namespaces and classes.
 Will improve readability and adaptabilty significantly
+- Implement memory mirroring for CPU ram.
+(IMPORTANT)
 - Implement interrupt handler (in CPU) for IRQ, NMI, Reset.
+- Try and emulate the pins on CPU
 - Learn NES hardware, especially the architecture that connects the PPU and CPU together.
 - At least make it able to run Donkey Kong